LooDaHu/ARORA_General_-Introduction/README.md

 [Click here to URLS.PY](https://github.com/LooDaHu/djangorestframework_example/blob/master/example1/urls.py)

 ## admin.py
-We are almost done.
+We are alomost done.
 But we want our admin site knows we have a new application.
 So, we need a register in admin.py.
 Now, we can modify the content in our database at the back-end.

 [Click here to ADMIN.PY](https://github.com/LooDaHu/djangorestframework_example/blob/master/example1/admin.py)

 ## Test

  1. Let's try to create a new Model1 object by using [POSTMAN](https://www.getpostman.com/)
 2. Oops, something is wrong here, it shows model2_id : object does not exist, which means our Model1Serializer works well at this point.
 Due to model2 _id is a foreign key of model1 and related to table Model2.
 ![enter image description here](https://lh3.googleusercontent.com/L6j0qq2pbNddCVhezB7x2lAUAtw-x91rZVeNAxpVcF3yL61yC7f3QZ4kIupze3QNqI_GcGoD1uc)

 3. Let's create a new Model2 object by admin site.
-And try to create Model1 object again.
+And try to create Model1 objecit again.
 ![enter image description here](https://lh3.googleusercontent.com/QLGA7_LmeEvw9uFEVNF_bcGuVM3ITVd2wNjXiVAdB3QFdchWlPdRq9bpYck3Wwh1LayhGq1ThLA)

 4. It seems works well.
 Let's double check it by GET.
 It returns the expected result.
 ![enter image description here](https://lh3.googleusercontent.com/uawP4QPa_gcs7bPtk-pkpRBla_lptdI6LRxtidUmIEVZYk-yKkLe3_fpzMYld1VjWgsg9Vp62HQ)
 ## Summary

- - Here is processing figure to show how it works.
+ - Here isare processing figure to show how it works.

 GET
 ```mermaid